 Where Can I Find a Good Wedding Planning Timeline Checklist?

-The checklist in this post gives a clear and thorough breakdown of errands, by way of a comprehensive wedding planning timeline.
+The wedding checklist in this post gives a clear and thorough breakdown of errands, by way of a comprehensive wedding planning timeline.
 There’s also a printable wedding planning checklist PDF at the end of this post.

 What Should Be Included on a Wedding Planning Timeline?